 Services provided: The Implementation Core meets monthly to develop general resources and training opportunities for CCDOR staff, and to provide tailored consultation to individual investigators on the development and execution of specific implementation projects.
 The Implementation Core reviews and provides assistance in refining the implementation plans for research proposals submitted by CCDOR Investigators to HSR&D and provides ongoing mentoring in implementation methods for VA HSR&D Career Development Awardees.
 To date the Core has conducted 3 training workshops, consulted on more than 15 projects, hosted two visiting scholars, and mentored several CDAs.
 Tools developed by the Core (including reading and training lists and a monthly journal club) are used by junior implementation scientists around the country.

-Expertise: Chaired by Hildi Hagedorn, PhD (CCDOR Core Investigator and Associate Professor Department of Psychiatry, University of Minnesota) and Princess Ackland, PhD (CCDOR Core Investigator and Assistant Professor Department of Medicine, University of Minnesota), the Implementation Core draws on the expertise of four experienced implementation scientists, including two prior QUERI Implementation Research Coordinators (Princess Osei-Bonsu, PhD, MSPH and Hildi Hagedorn, PhD), one prior QUERI Associate Director (Shannon Kehle-Forbes, PhD) and one former QUERI Director (Melissa Partin, PhD).
-Collectively these Core members have 50 years of experience in quality improvement, program evaluation, and implementation science, and, with their varied backgrounds in clinical psychology, behavioral epidemiology, public health, and population science, they bring a rich, interdisciplinary perspective to the training and consulting services they provide.
+Expertise: Chaired by Hildi Hagedorn, PhD (CCDOR Core Investigator and Associate Professor Department of Psychiatry, University of Minnesota) and Princess Ackland, PhD (CCDOR Core Investigator and Assistant Professor Department of Medicine, University of Minnesota), the Implementation Core draws on the expertise of three experienced implementation scientists, including two prior QUERI Implementation Research Coordinators (Princess Ackland, PhD LP, MSPH and Hildi Hagedorn, PhD) and one prior QUERI Associate Director (Shannon Kehle-Forbes, PhD).
+Collectively these Core members have 40 years of experience in quality improvement, program evaluation, and implementation science, and, with their varied backgrounds in clinical psychology, behavioral epidemiology, public health, and population science, they bring a rich, interdisciplinary perspective to the training and consulting services they provide.
 They have considerable experience successfully collaborating with partners in various branches of VA Operations.
 The breadth of expertise within the Implementation Core includes:

 • Implementation Intervention design